 - Warm Compress.
 Aside from healing headaches, bruises, and mild contusions, applying warm compress on the eyes when they are swelling is also very effective.
 It is relaxing, and it aids in regulating normal blood circulation to the part applied.
 There was also a time when my friend used a warm compress to her stye and surprisingly it disappeared after a few applications.
 She just placed a warm cloth on the affected eye and held it there for five minutes, along with a little massage.
 The heat stimulates the swelling and the pus is released, which hastens healing time.

 - Tea Tree Oil.
+“When conventional treatments for rosacea fail, tea tree oil lid scrubs seem to eradicate the mites,” said Scheffer C.G.
+Tseng, M.D., director of the Ocular Surface Center and medical director, Ocular Surface Research & Education Foundation at TissueTech, Miami.
 Known for its antibacterial components, tea tree oil is a potent treatment for blepharitis, which is an annoying eye condition because the itchiness is terrible.
 Your eyes are surrounded with crust, making your eyelids sticky and difficult to open.
 Mix nine parts water and one part tea tree oil and gently scrub this on the eyelids.
 Doing so really helps in decreasing the irritable symptoms of blepharitis, including the condition itself.